edrichhans/BlockPy/README.md

 BlockPy is an attempt to create a python API for a blockchain-based data integrity verifier.

-Currently uses py2p for its meshSocket at port 4444.
+Currently uses python native sockets

 ## Files